Hybrid Search method for Zermelo's navigation problem: Hybrid Search method

 to obtain a new trajectory $q^*=(q^*_k)_{k=0}^N$ with $q^*_0=q_0$ and $q^*_N = q_N$.
 If the initial trajectory $q^{(0)}$ is well chosen, then the iterated sequence of trajectories $q^{(i)},i=0,1,\ldots$ where $q^{(i+1)} = q^{(i)*}$ converges to a solution of the discretized Euler-Lagrange equations \eqref{DEL}.

-We will apply the \ac{FMA} algorithm to the Euclidean Zermelo problem after suitably transforming \eqref{eq:langrangian-euclidean} into a non-constrained optimization problem.
-It is possible to extend the \ac{FMA} methodology to spherical backgrounds and to constrained optimization, but we do not pursue these directions in the present paper.
+We will apply the \ac{FMS} algorithm to the Euclidean Zermelo problem after suitably transforming \eqref{eq:langrangian-euclidean} into a non-constrained optimization problem.
+It is possible to extend the \ac{FMS} methodology to spherical backgrounds and to constrained optimization, but we do not pursue these directions in the present paper.

 We begin by combining \eqref{eq:constraints-euclidean} into the single constraint

 Setting

 we rewrite \eqref{xdottdotWV} as the following quadratic equation in $\dot{t}$: